-2. Do not engage in any hazardous activities when fatigued or under medication (except under physician's approval).
+2. Do not engage in any hazardous activities when fatigued or under medication which would impair judgment.

 3. Do not engage in any hazardous activity when mental attitude, whether through emotional or chemical stimulus, would incline a person toward risk taking.